-Although our furry friends enjoy the simple pleasures in life such as sniffing butts, peeing on furniture, and chewing your latest gadget, dogs are complex.
-They feel things very deeply, they’re just not able to communicate it in the same way as we do.
+Although our furry friends enjoy the simple pleasures in life, such as sniffing butts, peeing on furniture, and chewing your latest gadget, dogs are complex.
+They feel things very deeply, but they’re just not able to communicate it in the same way as we do.

 Every dog will experience dog anxiety at some point in their lives.
 Once you’re familiar with the signs of dog anxiety, you’ll be better equipped to be able to help your furry friend and prevent the situation from getting any worse.